 Coffee Cupping

-The definition of Coffee Cupping is a standardized method for tasting and evaluating coffee’s aroma, flavour, and quality, used across the industry to compare and assess different lots.
+The definition of Coffee Cupping is the standardized method for tasting coffee’s aroma, flavour, and quality used to compare and assess different lots.

 What is Coffee Cupping?

-What is coffee cupping?
-Coffee cupping is the industry’s universal language for coffee tasting.
-It is the standardised process used to evaluate the aroma, flavour, and overall quality of a coffee.
-By following a shared protocol, it’s used by producers, exporters, importers, and roasters to assess and compare different coffees.
+Also called Coffee Sensory, it is the industry’s universal language for tasting a coffee.
+It is mostly followed by a standardised process, by following a shared protocol, it’s used by producers, exporters, importers, and roasters to assess and compare different coffees.

-It’s also the way we at Nordic Approach determine quality, select coffees, track consistency, and give feedback to producers.
+It’s also the way we at Nordic Approach determine quality, select coffees for our offer list and track consistency, and give feedback to producers or work together with them on improevement.

-A standard cupping session follows a clear process.
+As mentioned above, a standard cupping session follows a clear process.
 First, the coffee is weighed and ground to a specific ratio and grind size.
 The dry grounds are smelled to assess their aroma before hot water is added, allowing the coffee to steep for four minutes.
 Next comes the “break,” where the crust of grounds at the surface is stirred and the wet aroma evaluated.
 The surface is then skimmed to remove any remaining grounds and oils.
-Finally, the coffee is tasted by slurping from a spoon—this aerates the brew and spreads it evenly across the palate.
+Finally, the coffee is tasted by slurping from a spoon, this aerates the brew and spreads it evenly across the palate.
 To ensure accuracy and catch any inconsistencies or defects, each sample is usually cupped using multiple cups.

 What we look for when cupping

-We use a cupping protocol as a foundation, but we also adapt based on context—sometimes adding our own descriptors, or simplifying sessions depending on the purpose.
+At Nordic Approach, we provide cupping notes with every coffee we sell, ensuring roasters have transparent and reliable descriptors to communicate flavour potential.
+We use a protocol as a foundation, but we also adapt based on context, sometimes adding our own descriptors, or simplifying sessions depending on the purpose.

-Cupping is how we make buying decisions, evaluate new lots, and give quality feedback to producers and exporters.
+It is a part on how we make buying decisions, evaluate new lots, and give quality feedback to producers and exporters.
 It helps ensure transparency and objectivity in the supply chain, especially when coffees are being evaluated by multiple people across different countries.

 Coffee Cupping in Specialty vs. Commercial